nus-cs2103-AY2021S2/tp/docs/team/eriksen2411.md

   * Testing
     * Added tests for add event command and its respective parsers.
     * Added tests for project command and its respective parsers.
-    * Update project/deadline/event/todo command and their respective parsers.
+    * Added tests for update project/deadline/event/todo command and their respective parsers.

 * **Documentation**: